E-commerce

 Cart and reassurance

-Transparency of fees, shipping and returns
+Transparent fees, delivery and returns

 On Shopify, the best approach is to display decisive information as early as possible: